TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Billan crash

-- "Override map setting (not recommended)" for FOV
-    - And an optional FOV setting

-- portal finishing touches
-    - fix decrease opacity math

-    - several simple "color presets" could let us avoid the need to tweak a million color controls
-        - json wise we'd like to have just color_preset: CYAN/ORANGE/GREEN etc
-            - and only writeout the customized color fields
-            - however this will complicate our default setup flow as defaults will now depend on values
-            - but is there any other way?
-            - we'd like to let people just specify the color
-            - what if they just override the color settings?
+- either remove bursts from the enum combos or automatically make them streams somehow

 - We will reuse portals as force fields
     - The logic would be nearly identical so there's no point introducing another entity/node type
     - Force field will even be a useful effect for the portal as well
         - We'll give one by default that pulls towards the center
         - By giving a minus someone can set it to pull outwards
         - And also torque
         - And just a flag whether it should pull proportional to mass
+    - Let force fields increase portal inertia
+        - slowly with a maximum, two parameters per each force field

+- "Override map setting (not recommended)" for FOV
+    - And an optional FOV setting

+- portal finishing touches
+    - fix decrease opacity math
+    - good particle effects

+    - btw watch out if components::portal doesnt have any state that needs synchronization actually
+        - however sound cooldowns are only view related so they don't need to be

+    - done/disregarded
         - thrown melees get teleported faster?
             - Was likely due to more amount of contacts for convex bodies.
                 - solved with m_last_teleport_progress_timestamp
                     - this also let us handle characters holding weapons

             - same with dropped items though
             - maybe they get processed twice due to attachments?
             - melee has no attachment tho

-    - good particle effects

-    - either remove bursts from the enum combos or automatically make them streams somehow

-    - btw watch out if components::portal doesnt have any state that needs synchronization actually
-        - however sound cooldowns are only view related so they don't need to be

-    - force fields: cosm.for_each_having<components::rigid_body, invariants::area_marker>(

-    - done/disregarded
+        - several simple "color presets" could let us avoid the need to tweak a million color controls
+            - json wise we'd like to have just color_preset: CYAN/ORANGE/GREEN etc
+                - and only writeout the customized color fields
+                - however this will complicate our default setup flow as defaults will now depend on values
+                - but is there any other way?
+                - we'd like to let people just specify the color
+                - what if they just override the color settings?

         - maybe allow box
         - "require zero inertia"
         - separate "portal inertia" in movement that doesn't remove the ability to move